Yer11214/easy-arco-table/README.md

 ![图片](https://i.imgur.com/zK66OUX.png)

-what is slot ? you can custom slot like this 👇
+What is slot ? you can custom slot like this 👇

 ```js